sopossible33/iotca2/README.md

 # iotca2

--Please ensure that you have the following items :-
+- Please ensure that you have the following items :-
 1) A Raspberry PI with Raspbian image.
 2) 7 Jumper Wires
 3) 1x PiCamera